-Dry Well: A subsurface pit with open-jointed lining or holes through which stormwater drainage from roofs, basement floors, foundations or other areas seeps into the surrounding soil.
+Dry Well: A subsurface pit with open-jointed lining or holes through which stormwater drainage from roofs, basement floors, foundations or other areas is allowed to flow and seeps into the surrounding soil.

-Fire or Explosion Hazard: The risk of a fire or explosion that could result from thermal runaway events, malfunctioning equipment, or other accidents at battery energy storage facilities, with potential to release hazardous chemicals or substances into the environment.
+Fire or Explosion Hazard: The risk of a fire or explosion that could result from thermal runaway events, malfunctioning equipment, or other accidents at battery energy storage facilities, withwhich have the potential to release hazardous chemicals or substances into the environment.

-Groundwater Protection Area: The drinking water supply area protected by this regulation.
+Groundwater Protection Area: The aquifer and drinking water supply area protected by this regulation.

 Hazardous Material: Any substance in any form which because of its quantity, concentration, or its chemical, corrosive, flammable, reactive, toxic, infectious or radioactive characteristics, either separately or in combination with one or more substances, constitutes a present or potential threat to human health, safety, welfare, or to the environment, when improperly stored, treated, transported, disposed of, used, or otherwise managed.
-Hazardous materials include, without limitation, synthetic organic chemicals, petroleum products, heavy metals, radioactive or infectious materials, flammable electrolytes, and all substances defined as toxic or hazardous under MGL c.
+Hazardous materials include, without limitation, synthetic organic chemicals, petroleum products, heavy metals, radioactive orand infectious materials, flammable electrolytes, and all substances defined as toxic or hazardous under MGL c.
 21E.
 This term shall not include hazardous waste or oil.

-Hazardous Waste: A substance or combination of substances, which because of quantity, concentration, or physical, chemical or infectious characteristics may cause, or significantly contribute to an increase in mortality or an increase in serious irreversible, or incapacitating reversible illness or pose a substantial present or potential hazard to human health, safety, or welfare or to the environment when improperly treated, stored, transported, used or disposed of, or otherwise managed.
-This term shall include all substances identified as hazardous pursuant to the Hazardous Waste Regulations, 310 CMR 30.000.
+Hazardous Waste: A substancewaste or combination of substanceswastes, which because of quantity, concentration, or physical, chemical or infectious characteristics may cause, or significantly contribute to an increase in mortality or an increase in serious irreversible, or incapacitating reversible illness or pose a substantial present or potential hazard to human health, safety, or welfare or to the environment when improperly treated, stored, transported, used or disposed of, or otherwise managed.
+This term shall include all substanceswastes identified as hazardous pursuant to the Hazardous Waste Regulations of the MassDEP, 310 CMR 30.000.